MarketIN-Inc/marketin_laravel_bridge/README.md

 }
 ```

-To disable automatic HTTP tracking:
+To disable automatic HTTP tracking (for example, when you handle verification through a bespoke HTTP client or webhook job):

 ```env
 MARKETIN_AUTO_TRACK_HTTP_VERIFICATION=false